firefly-iii/docs/new-docs/concepts/budgets.md

 - Half yearly: Firefly III will create a half year long budget limit every six months, twice a year (1st of January, 1st of July).
 - Yearly: Firefly III will create a year long budget limit every twelve months, once a year (1st of January).

-After the amount has been created (on the first of each period or daily) you can freely edit or remove the limit.
-Firefly III won't stop you.

-You can't change the trigger dates (like every Tuesday or the 5th of the month).
-They're set in stone.

 ### Rollover